isadorasophia/website/content/projects/bang.md

 <!--more-->

+I always loved the concept of data-oriented programming and I believe that ECS is a brilliant way to accomplish that!

 You can check the source and instructions on how to use Bang [here](https://github.com/isadorasophia/bang).

-_I will write more here!
-This is actually interesting!
-Just give me time._